Cannabis Terpenes and the "Entourage Effect"

 People consume THC and CBD in a variety of ways, both separately and together.
 However, some research suggests that taking these phytocannabinoids together- along with other chemical compounds present in the cannabis plant called terpenes- is more effective than taking THC or CBD alone.

 This is all due to an interplay between terpenes and phytocannabinoids known as the entourage effect.
-Before we delve into that in detail, let’s first define what cannabis terpenes are.
+Before we delve into that in detail, let’s first define what cannabis terpenes are:

 Read our similar blog on: How to Take CBD?